-Emotions are what make your story real and humanly so without them, your message would be just like another elevator pitch.
+Emotions are what make your story real and human so without them, your message would be just like another elevator pitch.

 Avoid digressing; stick to the point

 Your story shouldn’t be a huge fairytale where readers have to wait for you to get to the point.

 In fact, storytelling in content marketing works only when the story you tell is succinct and absolutely to the point, without digressing even a bit.
-You want to keep your audience engrossed, not lose their attention.
+You want to keep your audience engaged, not lose their attention.